DaviNakamuraCardoso/bracket/README.md

 - [ ] Browse for services based on the user location
   - [x] Interactive User Interface to select the location
   - [x] Get the user location automatically (after ask for permission)
-  - [ ] Show services ordered by distance to the user
+  - [ ] Show services open now

 - [x] Users should be able to make appointments
   - [ ] Clinics and doctors should see all the appointments
   - [x] Users should be remembered of their appointments one day before it
-  - [ ] Users should be able to confirm the appointments
+  - [x] Users should be able to confirm appointments

 ### History